flux-framework/flux-core/doc/man3/flux_recv.rst

 FLUX_MATCH_EVENT
    Match any event message.

-For additional details on how to use *match*, see :man3:`flux_msg_cmp`.
+For additional details on how to use :var:`match`, see :man3:`flux_msg_cmp`.

-*flags* is the logical "or" of zero or more of the following flags:
+:var:`flags` is the logical "or" of zero or more of the following flags:

 FLUX_O_TRACE
-   Dumps *msg* to stderr.
+   Dumps :var:`msg` to stderr.

 FLUX_O_NONBLOCK
    If unable to receive a matching message, return an error rather than block.

-Internally, flags are the logical "or" of *flags* and the flags provided to :man3:`flux_open` when the handle was created.
+Internally, flags are the logical "or" of :var:`flags` and the flags provided to :man3:`flux_open` when the handle was created.

-Messages that do not meet *match* criteria, are requeued with :man3:`flux_requeue` for later consumption.
+Messages that do not meet :var:`match` criteria, are requeued with :man3:`flux_requeue` for later consumption.